Written by Marlayna McBride, RN, mother of Baby Madilyn

-Our daughter Madilyn (Maddy) Mathea McBride was born via emergency cesarean in 2009, thirteen weeks prematurely.
-She was delivered at a small community hospital, and was immediately transported to a Sacramento level III Neonatal Intensive Care Unit.
+Our daughter Madilyn was born via emergency cesarean thirteen weeks prematurely.
+She was delivered at a small community hospital, and was immediately transported to a level III NICU.
 My husband and I knew very little about parenting a premature infant, but we were reassured by her nurses and physicians that she had a high chance of surviving.

-Over the next couple days Maddy continued to thrive, until day five when she began having an increase in apneas, bradycardias and desaturations.
+Over the next couple of days, Maddy continued to thrive, until day five when she began having an increase in apneas, bradycardia, and desaturations.
 Her doctor ordered labs, and placed her back on the ventilator, as it was clear her frail body was fighting an infection.
 Antibiotics were started, her feeds were discontinued and we were told that she had a grade II brain bleed.
-The next morning, we were told that her blood pressure had become unstable, and that the nurses were pulling green colored residual from her belly.
-We were told by her doctor that she was very sick, but there was never any mention of the possibility of Maddy having necrotizing enterocolitis.
+The next morning, we were told that her blood pressure had become unstable and that she was very sick, but there was never any mention of the possibility of Maddy having necrotizing enterocolitis.

 The next day, Madilyn made little progress.
 I began to feel myself pull away from her, as if subconsciously I knew she would not survive.
 Early the following morning her doctor called and told us to come to the NICU right away.
 It was at that moment, I knew she would never come home with us.
 I broke down, and to this day I do not know how my husband calmed me enough to make the trip to the hospital.